-The Planning Commission forwarded a positive recommendation for the amendments to §106-4: subdivision improvements required, as attached, with the following findings:
+Staff recommends that the Planning Commission approve the proposed amendments to §106-4: subdivision improvements required with the following findings:

 - 1. The changes are generally supported by the 2016 Ogden Valley General Plan. - 2.
 The changes are not contrary to the vision, goals, or objectives of the West Central Weber General Plan. - 3.
 The changes are necessary to reduce conflicting provisions in the Land Use Code. - 4.
 The changes are necessary to provide clarity in the Land Use Code. - 5.
 The clarifications will provide for a more efficient administration of the Land Use Code. - 6.
 The risk of the proposed changes could be balanced by the positive economic outcomes.